ydb-platform/ydb/ydb/docs/en/core/integrations/ide/datagrip.md

 [DataGrip](https://www.jetbrains.com/datagrip/) is a powerful cross-platform tool for relational and NoSQL databases.

-DataGrip allows you to work with {{ ydb-short-name }} using the Java DataBase Connectivity ([JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity)) protocol.
+DataGrip allows you to work with {{ ydb-short-name }} using the Java Database Connectivity ([JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity)) protocol.
 This article demonstrates how to set up this integration.

 ### Adding the {{ ydb-short-name }} JDBC Driver to DataGrip {#datagrip_ydb}